alpacaxander/omniglobe_update_suite/README.md

  - [Go here to download.](https://github.com/alpacaxander/omniglobe_update_suite/archive/master.zip)
  - Right click zip file.
  - Select Extract All.
- - Put .py files, suite.rc, and Dockerfile in C:\cylc\webscrape\
+ - Put Bin folder, Dockerfile, Start Cylc.xml, suite.rc, webscrape_wrapper.ps1 in C:\cylc\webscrape\
- - webscrape_wrapper.ps1 can be anywhere.

 3. Docker
    1. If you do not have an account for docker, [create one](https://docs.docker.com/docker-id/ ).